-This page has been put together to signpost you to sources of official statistics.
+This page has also been put together to signpost you to sources of official statistics.
 All the sources detailed here are available to the public.

 The General Register Office for Scotland publishes census information.